 Staying active can help your daughter feel better during pregnancy.

 It can improve mood, fitness and sleep, boost energy and ease back pain.
-Physical activity and healthy eating during pregnancy might also reduce the risk of your daughter having pre-eclampsia, too much weight gain and diabetes.
+Physical activity and healthy eating during pregnancy might also reduce weight gain and diabetes.
 It can also help her cope better during birth.

 Cutting out smoking, alcohol and other drugs